Quansight-Labs/ndindex/docs/multiaxis-indices.md

 games), and the integer index `0` says to take the first element of the second axis (which represents people).

-The shape of our array is the number of games (the outer axis) and the number of people (the inner axis).
+The shape of our array is a tuple with the number of games (the outer axis) and the number of people (the inner axis).

 ```py
 >>> scores.shape